MicrosoftDocs/mixed-reality/mixed-reality-docs/scene-understanding-SDK.md

 #### SceneComponents

-Now that you understanding of the logical layout of scenes it is important to understand SceneComponents and how they are used to compose hierarchy.
+Now that you understand the logical layout of scenes we can now present the concept of SceneComponents and how they are used to compose hierarchy.
 SceneComponents are the most granular decompositions in SceneUnderstanding representing a single core thing, e.g. a mesh or a quad or a bounding box.
 SceneComponents are things that can update independently and can be referenced by other SceneComponents, hence they have a single global property a unique Id, that allow for this type of tracking/referencing mechanism.
 Ids are used for the logical composition of scene hierarchy as well as object persistence (the act of updating one scene relative to another.)

 If you are treating every newly computed scene as being distinct, and simply enumerating all data within it then Ids are largely transparent to you.
 However, if you are planning to track components over several updates you will use the Ids to index and find SceneComponents between Scene objects.